-- (i) The Annual General Meetings and approved Union Meetings will be paid meetings. - (ii) The Half Yearly Meetings will also be paid meetings, but at the rate of half pay. - (iii) Notice of meetings

-- a) The Union will provide Council with at least four weeks' notice of the Annual General Meetings and Half Yearly Meetings. - b) The Union will provide Council with at least twenty-four hours' notice (where practicable) of approved Union Meetings. - (iv) Provision of other information: - a) In addition to providing appropriate notice of the meetings referred to in this clause, the Union(s) will also provide Council with the date, time, location and expected duration of the meetings. - (v) Duration of meetings: - O. The parties agree that the meetings referred to in this clause will normally run for one hour, however in some cases it will not be possible to cap these meetings at one hour.
+- (i) The Annual General Meetings and approved Union Meetings will be paid meetings. - (ii) The Half Yearly Meetings will also be paid meetings, but at the rate of half pay. - (iii) Notice of meetings - (a) The Union will provide Council with at least four weeks' notice of the Annual General Meetings and Half Yearly Meetings. - (b) The Union will provide Council with at least twenty-four hours' notice (where practicable) of approved Union Meetings. - (iv) Provision of other information: - (a) In addition to providing appropriate notice of the meetings referred to in this clause, the Union(s) will also provide Council with the date, time, location and expected duration of the meetings. - (v) Duration of meetings: - (a) The parties agree that the meetings referred to in this clause will normally run for one hour, however in some cases it will not be possible to cap these meetings at one hour.
 In such cases, the Union must obtain Council approval for the paid meeting to extend beyond one hour.
-DOMESTIC VIOLENCE LEAVE - (i) Employees who are victims of family and/or domestic violence are entitled to up to ten days of paid domestic violence leave per calendar year. - (ii) The taking of paid domestic violence leave under this clause is subject to Council's Family and Domestic Violence Leave Policy, as varied from time to time.